OlivierNicole/ocaml-graph500/README.md

 As of now, only the kernels no. 1 and 2 are implemented.
 They are in the form of libraries in `lib/`, for ease of use in OCaml code.

+Kernel no. 1 scales very well with the number of cores (in fact, I even observed a supralinear speedup with 4 cores), while as of now kernel no. 2 scales very poorly.

 **Note:** I realized that kernel 2 (`lib/kernel2Par.ml`) does not respect the specifications of the Graph500 benchmark, as the spanning tree that it outputs has no guarantee to be a BFS tree.